-4.5 Describe advantages/disadvantages of different means of communication, to include: Means of communication Advantages Disadvantages Verbal (e.g. face-to-face, telephone) Messages are communicated immediately SMT can also exercise their personal influence to their client SMT can judge the reaction of their client Any doubts or misunderstandings can be identified and resolved immediately Lack of evidence unless recorded Requires direct contact with recipient.
+4.5 Describe Means of communication Advantages Disadvantages advantages/disadvantages of different means of communication, to include: (e.g. face-to-face, telephon Verbal (e.g. face-to-face, telephone) Messages are communicated immediately SMT can also exercise their personal influence to their client SMT can judge the reaction of their client Any doubts or misunderstandings can be identified and resolved immediately Lack of evidence unless recorded Requires direct contact with recipient.
 Although reasonable for client, third parties may have time constraints Non-verbal, written (e.g. letters, progress reports) No need for personal contact Provides proof for future reference Clear and self-explanatory Subject to delays in response Confidentiality concerns since it is possible for written evidence to be read by anyone

-5. Understand how to produce, maintain and store client records

-5.1 Explain the importance of accurate and confidential record keeping

-- Adhere to legal requirements for data protection

-- Provide evidence of

-- Judgment used to support professional actions

-- Demonstrating Duty of Care

-- Treatment/advice given to client

-- Adherence to Scope of Practice

-- Informed consent of client

-- Progress of client

-- Efficacy of treatment

-- Demonstrate professional competence

-- Transference of information between involved parties

-5.2 Explain what information should be recorded

-- S.O.A.P records

-- Subjective information

-- Verbal and written information relating to the client and their condition, prior to treatment eg,

-- The client's personal/lifestyle details

-- Any contraindications

-- Relevant medical history questions

-- o The reason for the client's visit

-- Appropriate questions regarding the possible causes for the client's current status

-- Client's signature to confirm informed consent

-- Objective information

-- Examination methods used to determine the client's condition prior to any treatment and their results eq,

-- Observations

-- Range of motion tests

-- o Palpation

-- Analysis (findings)

-- Action (treatment

-Plan:effectsoutcomeadvice given.
+5. Understand how to produce, maintain and store client records 5.1 Explain the importance of accurate and confidential record keeping Adhere to legal requirements for data protection Provide evidence of Judgment used to support professional actions Demonstrating Duty of Care Treatment/advice given to client Adherence to Scope of Practice Informed consent of client Progress of client Efficacy of treatment Demonstrate professional competence Transference of information between involved parties 5.2 Explain what information should be recorded S.O.A.P records Subjective information Verbal and written information relating to the client and their condition, prior to treatment eg, The client's personal/lifestyle details Any contraindications Relevant medical history questions The reason for the client's visit Appropriate questions regarding the possible causes for the client's current status Client's signature to confirm informed consent Objective information Examination methods used to determine the client's condition prior to any treatment and their results eg, Observations Range of motion tests Palpation Analysis (findings) Action (treatment

+Plan: o effects o outcome o advice given.
 5.3 Explain the principles to apply when recording treatments, to include: Accurate and unambiguous.
 Completed in an indelible format with any alterations initialled.
 Completed within 24 hours.
 Storage duration requirements.
 Use of permanent ink.
 Practitioner signature on each page.
 Electronic records, regular backup, password protection, firewall protections.
 5.4 Explain the legal requirements for the storage and disposal of records See AC 5.3 General Data Protection Regulation requirements Security Accessibility Disposal